 - Track record of completed exchanges

-- Professional certifications of staff
+- Professional backgrounds of staff

 Avoid companies that won't provide references or proof of insurance.